ombuvirtual/python-to-learn-python/rst/minimal.rst

 ::

+    # Example 35:

     # A list x.
     x = [1, 2, 3]

     # Print last element of x.
     print(x[len(x) - 1])

+.. rubric:: Operations on lists

 Let's now consider three operations you can perform on list objects, concatenation, referencing its elements and adding elements to